MbinOrg/mbin/docs/02-admin/03-optional-features/04-image_metadata_cleaning.md

 - `none`: no metadata cleaning occurs.
 - `sanitize`: GPS and serial number metadata is removed.
 This is the default for uploaded images.
-- `scrub`: removes most of image metadata save for those needed for proper image rendering and XMP IPTC attribution metadata.
+- `scrub`: most metadata is removed, except for the metadata required for proper image rendering and XMP IPTC attribution metadata.
 [This line needs improvement]